FlavScents AInsights Entry for Ocean Propanal (CAS: 1205-17-0)

 8. Practical Insights for Formulators

-Ocean propanal is valued for its ability to impart a fresh, marine-like scent, making it a versatile component in both flavors and fragrances.
-It synergizes well with other fresh and citrus notes, enhancing the overall freshness of a formulation.
-Common pitfalls include overuse, which can lead to an overpowering scent, and instability under extreme conditions.
-Formulators should carefully balance its concentration to achieve the desired sensory effect without compromising product stability.
+Ocean propanal is valued for its ability to impart a fresh, marine-like quality to both flavors and fragrances.
+It synergizes well with other aldehydes and marine notes, enhancing the overall freshness of a composition.
+Formulators should be cautious of its volatility and potential for oxidation, ensuring it is used in appropriate concentrations to avoid overpowering other components.

 Citation hooks: FlavScents; industry practice